Mannitol

 Mannitol is a type of sugar alcohol used as a sweetener and medication.
 It is used as a low calorie sweetener as it is poorly absorbed by the intestines.
 As a medication, it is used to decrease pressure in the eyes, as in glaucoma, and to lower increased intracranial pressure.
 Medically, it is given by injection or inhalation.
 Effects typically begin within 15 minutes and last up to 8 hours.

 Common side effects from medical use include electrolyte problems and dehydration.
 Other serious side effects may include worsening heart failure and kidney problems.
 It is unclear if use is safe in pregnancy.
 Mannitol is in the osmotic diuretic family of medications and works by pulling fluid from the brain and eyes.

 The discovery of mannitol is attributed to Joseph Louis Proust in 1806.
 It is on the World Health Organization's List of Essential Medicines.
 It was originally made from the flowering ash and called manna due to its supposed resemblance to the Biblical food.
-Mannitol is on the World Anti-Doping Agency's banned drug list due to concerns that it may mask other drugs.
+Mannitol is on the World Anti-Doping Agency's banned substances list due to concerns that it may mask prohibited drugs.

+Mannitol is a natural constituent of most microorganisms and plants, having an essential role in maintaining cell and tissue water balance, and responding to environmental stresses, such as drought or low temperature.